 GeneCards Summary for GSK3B Gene

 GSK3B (Glycogen Synthase Kinase 3 Beta) is a Protein Coding gene.
-Diseases associated with GSK3B include Alzheimer Disease and Muscle Hypertrophy.
-Among its related pathways are PI-3K cascade-FGFR3 and Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways.
+Diseases associated with GSK3B include Alzheimer Disease and Bipolar Disorder.
+Among its related pathways are HTLV-I infection and Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is GSK3A.

 UniProtKB/Swiss-Prot Summary for GSK3B Gene